 Alzheimer's disease: Can exercise prevent memory loss?

 Possibly.
 Exercise has many known benefits for both physical and mental health, including reducing the risk of cardiovascular disease and diabetes, strengthening the bones and muscles, and reducing stress.

 It also appears that regular physical activity benefits the brain.
-Studies show that people who are physically active are less likely to experience a decline in their mental function, have a lowered risk of developing Alzheimer's disease.
+Studies show that people who are physically active are less likely to experience a decline in their mental function and have a lowered risk of developing Alzheimer's disease.
 Physical activity is one of the known modifiable risk factors for dementia.
 Plus, regular exercise helps combat other Alzheimer's disease risk factors, such as depression and obesity.

 Exercising several times a week for 30 to 60 minutes may: